rianadon/WPILib-cp/README.md

 NOTE: This project has no intentions of replacing WPILib, and if you use it instead of WPILib there will probably be a lot of things that will fail.
 It's more for if you want to use a platform on which WPILib is not supported (i.e. anything that doesn't have the architecture of the RoboRio as the NI libraries are distributed as shared libraries), because a semi-working WPILib is better than no WPILib.

+For now (and very likely forever), this only supports Java.

 ## Stuff that works

 * Joystick control from Driver Station (axes, buttons, POV hats)